 With a wide variety of species to choose from and the ability to reserve a date that works with your schedule, anytime workshops are a great fit for most people.
 You also get the benefit of a one-on-one teaching experience that allows you to get exactly what you want from your time with me.
 Spend as little or as much time with me as you would like with my simple and flexible hourly pricing and with my guarantee if you don’t see the target species you wanted you can join me again for no extra fee to get the target species.
-Choose the season below to see what species are available and new ones are always being added so if you don’t see what you would like please check back or send me a message with your request.
+Choose the season below to see what species are available and new ones are always being added.
 I look forward to having you join me in the field.

 You will choose a species to target during your workshop, if you are unsuccessful at seeing (or getting good looks) at the target species you can schedule another workshop at no additional fee for the same species.
 Only if that species is no longer available you may choose another species to target.

 Scheduling based on my availability and the best time to photograph the target species

 Contact me for discounts if you have a friend or two that would like to join you

 I’ve created a series of codes that are attached to every workshop that helps describe what to expect with each workshop.
 Below are the details of the codes but you can also click on each code when viewing the workshop and it will show you the details of that code.
 If on mobile when you tap a workshop code to view it larger there will be a small dot on the bottom right, tap that to view the details.

 Light walking, or staying in one general area, the terrain will be easy and manageable and there will be no getting really dirty.
 Also great if you have any mobility issues like laying or crouching down, this workshop should be fun and easy for you.